a2life/shogi_engine_wasm_web_console/readme.md

 For testing it out, run npx serve.
 The web site can be viewed at localhost:3000

 Note two additional http headers in serve.json.
-If served from NGINX or Apache server, you need to set these headers.
+This is needed so that browser will prepare SharedArrayBuffer object.
+Therefore, if served from NGINX or Apache server, the server need to set these headers.

-Concept recap (why these headers matter)
+#### Why these headers matter.
 To use SharedArrayBuffer on the open web, the page must be cross‑origin isolated, which means:
 - Cross-Origin-Opener-Policy: same-origin
 - Cross-Origin-Embedder-Policy: require-corp or credentialless

-Once those are sent on your HTML + worker responses, SAB and high‑precision timers are unlocked in modern browsers.

-You also want:
+#### Also:

-Correct Content-Type: application/wasm for .wasm
+- Correct Content-Type: application/wasm for .wasm

-Compression (prefer .br, fallback .gz) for .wasm, nn.bin, book.db, etc.
+- Compression (prefer .br, fallback .gz) for .wasm, nn.bin, book.db, etc.

-Cross-Origin-Resource-Policy / CORS sane where needed.
+- Cross-Origin-Resource-Policy / CORS sane where needed.